Itemis: Thematic fields

 Itemis AG offers consulting services and software development in various areas of modern IT, including data science (artificial intelligence, machine learning), smart technologies (smart home, IoT, industry 4.0), web development, IT modernization, software & systems engineering, usability engineering, and agile software development.

 Software development

 To implement software development projects, itemis AG frequently uses its expertise in building domain-specific languages and in model-driven software development (see below).

 The company is frequently represented with presentations or as an exhibitor at IT events and other business events in various industries.
 It also offers its own events on the subject of software development.

 Products

-Under the YAKINDU brand itemis AG offers a family of its own software tools:
+In addition to customized individual solutions, itemis AG also offers its own software products: